alexv0iceh/AutoChar/README.md

 So, let us enjoy the open beta!

 ## Installation
-**Just put script and .onnx face recognition model in your stable-diffusion-webui/scripts folder**
+**Just put script and .onnx face recognition model in your stable-diffusion-webui/scripts folder.
+PLEASE, don't try to install via URL, it's not an extension, it won't be visible this way!**

 ## How to use
 1. Go to your txt2img tab